-Many people tend to skip right over Mexico and head for more southern destinations, but the U.S. neighbor has a strong linguistic tradition and a dictionary’s worth of great slang.
+Many people tend to skip right over Mexico and head for more southern destinations, but the U.S. neighbor has a robust linguistic tradition and a dictionary’s worth of great slang.

-While this certainly can pose its own problems, if your plan is to learn Spanish as a means of helping you to communicate with Mexican communities back in the United States, there’s nowhere better to do so than in Mexico itself.
-Here, linguistic divisions range from the Mayan-influenced Spanish of the Yucatán Peninsula, through to the far more comprehensible Spanish of those in the south, so it’s well worth doing plenty of research before you decide to learn Spanish in Mexico.
+While this certainly can pose its own problems, if you plan to learn Spanish as a means of helping you to communicate with Mexican communities back in the United States, there’s nowhere better to do so than in Mexico itself.
+Here, linguistic divisions range from the Mayan-influenced Spanish of the Yucatán Peninsula through to the far more comprehensible Spanish of those in the south, so it’s well worth doing plenty of research before you decide to learn Spanish in Mexico.

-That said, for those who want to throw themselves directly into the action, the country’s enormous capital, Mexico City, takes some beating, while more sedate Cuernavaca is both picturesque and on the doorstep of a variety of a wealth of colonial and pre-Hispanic sites.
+That said, for those who want to throw themselves directly into the action, the country’s enormous capital, Mexico City, is a great option, while the more sedate Cuernavaca is both picturesque and on the doorstep of a wealth of historical sites.